What Happens if a Battery is Connected to the AC Supply?

 Cautions:

-• Hazardous chemical reaction takes place in the battery to convert the chemical energy in the form of electrical energy, therefore, always wear safety glass and rubber gloves and other safety measures while working around the batteries and related hazardous equipment.
+- Hazardous chemical reactions take place inside a battery to convert chemical energy into electrical energy.
+Therefore, always wear safety glasses, rubber gloves, and other protective equipment when working around batteries or related hazardous devices.

 Video: